 What is the Oculus Rift?

-The Oculus Rift is a set of virtual reality goggles that will work with your computer or mobile device.
-The Oculus Rift was invented by a VR enthusiast named Palmer Luckey.
-After showing a prototype at the E3 gaming convention in 2012 that garnered interest from gaming media, he founded the company with Brendan Iribe, who became CEO.
-They launched a Kickstarter project in August 2012 to sell prototype developer versions of the Oculus Rift so game studios could start making games, raising $2.4 million.
-In the months since, Oculus VR has raised additional money and shipped tens of thousands of developer versions of the Rift, while continuing to perfect a consumer model.
+Invented by a VR enthusiast named Palmer Luckey, the Oculus Rift is a set of virtual-reality goggles that will work with your computer or mobile device.
+After he showed a prototype at the E3 gaming convention in 2012, Luckey founded Irvine, Calif.-based Oculus VR with Brendan Iribe, who became CEO.
+The two launched a Kickstarter project in August 2012 to sell prototype developer versions of the Oculus Rift, raising $2.4 million.
+Since selling out of the original Oculus Rift development kit, the company has launched a revamped $350 Development Kit 2 (DK2) model while continuing to work on its eventual consumer version.

 How does the Oculus Rift work?

-Picture a set of ski goggles where a 7-inch cellphone screen replaces the window.
-That cellphone screen displays two images side by side, one for each eye.
-A set of lenses is placed on top of the screen, focusing and reshaping the picture for each eye, creating a stereoscopic 3D image.
-The goggles have sensors embedded into them that monitor how you turn or tilt your head, and adjusts the image accordingly.
+Picture a set of ski goggles in which a large cellphone screen replaces the glass.
+The screen displays two images side by side, one for each eye.
+A set of lenses is placed on top of the screen, focusing and reshaping the picture for each eye, and creating a stereoscopic 3D image.
+The goggles have embedded sensors that monitor the wearer's head motions and adjust the image accordingly.
+The latest version of the Oculus Rift is bolstered by an external positional-tracking accessory, which helps track head movements more accurately.
 The result is the sensation that you are looking around a 3D world.

-Augmented Reality involves superimposing graphics over a view of the real world, such as a cellphone's camera or the prism display of Google Glass.
-Since Oculus Rift lets you see only a 3D world and not the real world, it can't do AR.
-However, the execs at Oculus VR have said that maybe one day they will add cameras to the goggles, allowing you to see the real world when you are not in a game.
+Augmented reality (AR) involves superimposing graphics over a view of the real world, such as a cellphone's camera or the prism display of Google Glass.
+Since Oculus Rift lets you see only a 3D world, and not the real world, it can't do AR.
+However, the execs at Oculus VR have said that maybe one day, they will add cameras to the goggles, allowing you to see the real world when you're not in a game.
 Such a setup would let you add three-dimensional graphics on top of the camera feed and allow for augmented reality.
 Considering what Rift creators have indicated in the past, this is not likely to happen with the first consumer version.

 What's the latest news about the Oculus Rift?

-At CES 2014, Oculus VR showed off its latest Oculus Rift prototype, called Crystal Cove.
+The DK2 is based on the Crystal Cove Oculus Rift prototype, which was introduced at CES 2014.
 The Crystal Cove possessed a handful of new features, including a 1080p OLED display.
-The Oculus Rift can now track head movement across six axes instead of its previous three, which allows the device to track head movement and follow a user's eyes without drifting.
-The device now operates with a lag time of only 30 milliseconds rather than earlier prototypes' 50-60 milliseconds.
+It could track head movement across six axes instead of three, which allowed the device to track head movement and follow a user's eyes without drifting.
+It also operated with a lag time of only 30 milliseconds, compared with 50 to 60 milliseconds on earlier prototypes.
 This creates a smoother experience for the user, and allows for more lifelike animation to make its way from a computer to the Oculus Rift.

 Do people experience motion sickness with the Oculus Rift?

-What about this "screen-door effect" of the Oculus Rift?
+What about the "screen-door effect" of the Oculus Rift?

-Because the screen is so close to your eyes, you can see the space between the individual pixels, resulting in the appearance of looking at the world through a grid or the metal mesh of a screen door.
+Because the screen is so close to your eyes, you can see the spaces between individual pixels, so it almost looks like you're viewing the world through a grid or a screen door.
 This effect should be minimized or negated with the improved screen that Oculus VR plans for the consumer version.

 Where can I buy an Oculus Rift?